Term Dates & Bell Times

 Strathmore Primary School is committed to creating a positive, connected school community and implementing good practices forms part of this commitment.
 With regard to parent payments, this includes consideration of how parent payments are set, clearly communicating how decisions are made and recognising that some families experiencing hardship may need additional consideration and support.
 Strathmore Primary School will establish clear expectations and provide support that promotes inclusion and strengthens partnerships with parents and the school community to continue improving student outcomes, wellbeing and engagement.

-As per DET guidelines and agreed upon by School Council, payment requests at Strathmore Primary School are divided into the following three categories:
+As per DET guidelines and agreed upon by School Council, payment requests at Strathmore Primary School are communicated via the following method:

 In addition to Compass, payment arrangements and methods include:

-- Payment plan or consideration of hardship (please contact the school’s “Parent Payment Contact”, Peter Olm)
+- Payment plan or consideration of hardship (please contact the school’s “Parent Payment Contact”, Robyn Emerson)

 - Centrepay – families in receipt of payments through Centrelink may access a free and voluntary service to pay bills and expenses through regular deductions from Centrelink payments (please find further detail using the link below)

-Further information for families is provided using the links that provide information about requests for parent payments, including an itemised list of Essential Student Learning Items that details a further breakdown of the items individually.
+Further information for families is provided using the links that provide information about requests for parent payments.
 The documents also provide information in the case where families wish to consult with the school to provide these items themselves or to discuss consideration of hardship.
-As can be noticed, the amounts for Essential Student Learning Items actually total over $200 on the itemised lists, however the school has decided to cap the Essential Student Learning Item payment and provide a one off 25% discount for the 2021 school year in order to provide financial relief for families while this is possible.
-Further information can be accessed in the attached documents.

 Payment requests should be read in conjunction with each of the documents as listed below: